Ocean Way Audio HR4: High-Resolution Accuracy for All Studio Monitoring Needs

-Ocean Way Audio has released an accurate, wide dynamic range reference monitor for the recording studio environment.
-The HR4 Reference Monitor is a 24”, integrated 2-way dual-horn system that can be placed in any environment to provide an exceptionally accurate monitoring experience.
+The Ocean Way Audio HR4 Reference Monitor is an accurate, wide dynamic range reference monitor for the recording studio environment.
+The HR4 is a 24”, integrated 2-way dual-horn system that can be placed in any environment to provide an exceptionally accurate monitoring experience.

 At the heart of the acoustic design is HR4’s dual/hybrid waveguide system delivering a 100×40 degree window.
 Its unique design is realized with the aid of high-grade, 3D solid modelling.
 This accurate process allows for creating geometrically-complex surfaces that create accurately-matched and detailed imaging within the system.
 As a result, the HR4 delivers a stunning 100 degree dispersion pattern over a very wide audio range.
 An unusually-wide horizontal sweet-spot is revealed with rich detail across a broad area of the listening environment.
 The consistency of its stereo image, even at the far corners of the room, is delivered due to the highly consistent directivity response of the speaker system.